Postgraduate accommodation fees

 - all gas, electricity and water rates,

 - basic contents insurance

 Accommodation fees are published on each residence page and are available to download as a single document below.

 Rent in advance

-You will need to pay rent in advance of £500 in order to accept your accommodation offer.
+When you are made a room offer, you will need to pay £500 rent in advance to accept your accommodation.
 To make payment you will need a debit or credit card with a three digit security code on the reverse.
-The amount you pay to reserve your room, and who you pay it to, depends on which residence you have been offered.
+Exactly how you pay depends on which residence you have been offered.
 Full details, including how to make your payment will be provided in your offer email.

 Rent in our halls of residence has risen by 2.7 per cent on average for 20/21, in line with inflation (RPI).
 We haven’t taken this decision lightly as we know accommodation is one of the most significant costs that students have to meet.

 However, not raising rent in line with inflation would mean significant cuts to services which students rely on and which are a vital part of their student experience.
 For example, 24/7 pastoral and wellbeing support in residences, sports activities in halls, catering, the bus services, as well as maintenance, cleaning and refurbishment.